raj-pranav/learn-solidity/Tutorials/Beginners/5-Getting-familiar-with-Remix-IDE.md

 Remix IDE is available both online (as a web-app in the browser) as well as offilne (standard installation for all major OS)

 ## Online Remix IDE
-You can directly access online IDE from https://remix.ethereum.org/ , without the need of login.
+You can directly access online IDE from https://remix.ethereum.org/ , without the need to login.
 This Web-app version is most popular and widely used Remix IDE.
 In the subsequent sections, you will learn various components of online version of Remix and get started with it.

 ## Offline Remix IDE
 Offline version (installable) of Remix IDE is also available for the use and you can always get the latest release for all major OS type from [HERE](https://github.com/ethereum/remix-desktop/releases)